 - Floor mop: Amazon | Walmart

-To keep our floors clean I use a combination of the cleaning sources listed above and good grooming routines.
-I primarily use our cordless vacuum cleaner and I have developed consistent routines that are easy to stick to.
-I groom the cats every other night, vacuum the stairs every other day, vacuum the main floor daily, and vacuum the rest of the house on rotation.
-I rarely spend more then 10-15 minutes a day cleaning.
-And the floor mop is for whole house use.
-Links above.
+To keep our floors clean and fur-free, I use a combination of the cleaning sources listed above and good grooming routines.
+I groom the cats every other night, vacuum the stairs each day, run the robot vacuums multiple times a week (specifically for cat hair), and hand vacuum everything else.
+Even before getting the roombas, we rarely spent more then 10-15 minutes a day cleaning because we cleaned different zones of our house on rotation so that we weren’t left with situations of having to clean the entire house in one day.
 For our house cleaning routines, click here.

 Grooming the cats regularly makes the biggest difference in keeping the house free of fur.
 I use this grooming tool and I groom all our cats at night before bed every other night.
 If I’m late by even one day, I notice a difference in our house.
 And because I groom them regularly, they don’t really leave much/any hair on our furniture or floors.
 The logic is to groom the loose hair off them before it falls off them.
-Note 1: Please don’t bathe your cat.
+Please don’t bathe your cat.
 They’ll hate you, you’ll hate it, and nothing good will come of it.
-If you really want to clean your cat, just fold a paper towel into a hand sized square, get it damp (damp, not soaking wet) and gently brush it down your cat’s back 5-10 times.
-I only do this with one of our cats (the one who refuses to eat wet food and consequently has dryer skin than the others).
-Note 2: regular grooming is also something that helps with allergies.
+Instead, I just wipe them down with a cloth that is damp with water.
+This wipes the immediate allergens off their fur.
+It takes 1-2 mins to do all 5 cats and they absolutely love this routine!
+Regular grooming is also something that helps with allergies.
 To learn more about How to Cope with Cat Allergies, click here.